Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Introduction

 \section{Introduction}

-Many science and engineering problems require repetitive simulation runs of a model with different input values.
-Examples of these problems include design optimization, model calibration, sensitivity analysis, what-if analysis, and design space exploration problems.
-However, in many real-world problems, obtaining a reliable outcome requires large number of these solves (typically for a partial differential equation), which can be prohibitive given the available resources.
-One way to alleviate this burden is to construct surrogate models \cite{koziel2013surrogate} that mimic the solution or response surface.
-One example is building an analytical polynomial function for the displacement of a 2D plate at different locations.

-A surrogate serves as an approximating model for the solution of the PDE, or quantity of interest (QoI), especially when that QoI cannot be easily computed or measured.
-Let the QoI be denoted by $u( \bm{x} )$, and the global approximation provided by the surrogate be denoted by $\tilde{u}( \bm{x} )$.
-The surrogate is typically built by using a set of $m$ exact model evaluations $u (\bm{x}_{i} )$ at the $d$-dimensional input locations $\bm{x}_{i} \in D^d, i=\left \{ 1,2,...,m \right \}$, where $D$ is the domain of the problem.
-Various surrogate techniques have been used in the literature \cite{simpson2001metamodels}.
-Among the most popular ones are polynomial response surfaces (e.g. \cite{queipo2005surrogate,shanock2010polynomial}), radial basis functions (e.g. \cite{buhmann2000radial,wild2008orbit}), polynomial chaos expansions (e.g. \cite{xiu2002wiener,marzouk2009dimensionality}), Kriging (e.g. \cite{simpson2001kriging,jeong2005efficient}), Gradient-Enhanced Kriging (GEK) (e.g. \cite{bouhlel2017gradient,de2012efficient}), Support Vector Regression (SVR) (e.g. \cite{smola2004tutorial,clarke2005analysis}), and deep neural networks (e.g. \cite{lecun2015deep,goodfellow2016deep,nabian2018deep2,nabian2018deep1}).
-Our focus in this paper is on deep neural network surrogates.

-A major challenge to the successful construction of deep neural network surrogates with many parameters (i.e. many layers or many units) is that they easily tend to overfit.
-That is, even though the model fits very well to the training data, it cannot effectively find the underlying relationship in data and as a result, the model would not generalize well to the unobserved test data.
-In order to overcome this difficulty, several regularization techniques are developed to prevent deep neural networks from overfitting.
-This is done particularly during the training, where regularizers apply penalties to layer parameters, and incorporate these penalties in the loss function that is minimized during model training.
-Popular choices of regularization methods for deep neural networks include $L^{2}$ and $L^{1}$ regularizations \cite{lecun2015deep}, and dropout \cite{srivastava2014dropout}.
+Deep neural networks (DNNs) have attracted tremendous attention in various research fields in engineering disciplines.
+These models usually consist of a large number of parameters and as such are extremely flexible.
+This is beneficial for learning, but also highly challenging when overfitting is concerned.
+That is, even though the model fits very well to training data, it cannot effectively find the underlying relationship in data and as a result, DNNs may not generalize well to unobserved test data.
+In order to overcome this difficulty, several regularization techniques are developed to prevent DNNs from overfitting and improve the generalization accuracy \cite{goodfellow2016deep}.
+This is done particularly during the training, where the regularizers incorporate a penalty term into the loss function that is to be minimized during model training.
+Current popular choices of regularization methods for DNNs include $L^{2}$ and $L^{1}$ regularizations \cite{lecun2015deep}, and dropout \cite{srivastava2014dropout}.